What To Do When Someone Dies: Online CRA Hub

 Why has the CRA created an online hub for executors?

 Until now, finding the right information after someone passes away often meant digging through different government sites, forms, and checklists—while also trying to process a deeply emotional event.
-The new hub changes that by putting all the essential information in one place.
+The new hub aims to put all the essential information in one place.

-Whether you’re a grieving family member, a friend helping, a funeral home staff member, or the executor of someone’s estate, this site helps guide you through the process step by step.
+Whether you’re a grieving family member, a friend helping, a funeral home staff member, or the executor of someone’s estate, this site could be a good help in guiding you through the process step by step.

 How does the CRA’s “What to do when someone dies” portal work?

 The heart of the new hub is its personalized questionnaire.
 By answering a few basic questions, the site will create a custom checklist tailored to your situation.
-It points you to the benefits and services that apply specifically to you and your loved one, saving time and reducing confusion.
+It points you to the benefits and services that apply specifically to you, with the aim to save time and reducing confusion.

 It covers topics like: